 The upside of cheese is that it's packed with protein, which is fantastic for your dog.
 It also has a host of other nutritional benefits, as it contains significant amounts of calcium, phosphorous, zinc, vitamin A, fatty acids and B vitamins.

-That's one of the reasons we use cheddar cheese in our Beef and Cheddar Pupsicle Mix (the other reason is because it's delicious and your dog will love it) - we want to make sure we're always using ingredients that give your dog real health benefits.
+That's one of the reasons we use cheddar cheese in our Beef and Cheddar Pupsicle Mix and our Beef and Cheddar Baked Biscuit Mix (the other reason is because it's delicious and your dog will love it) - we want to make sure we're always using ingredients that give your dog real health benefits.

 The biggest potential issue with giving cheese to your dog is that dogs do not have significant amounts of lactase, which is the enzyme that breaks down lactose.
 Because cheese contains lactose, dogs' inability to break it down can lead to uncomfortable digestive issues.
 Just like humans, dogs vary in their level of sensitivity to lactose, so some will be able to handle it better than others.

 The other major issue with cheese is its high fat content.
 Feeding your dog a lot of fat, as you can probably imagine, can lead to health issues like obesity.
 In certain dog breeds that are prone to pancreatitis, high fat foods can lead that to develop that illness, which is very serious.
-As always, if you have questions or concerns about what to feed your dog, you should consult your veterinarian.
+We'll just take a second to remind you here that if ever you have questions or concerns about cheese or any other food, your first call should always be to your vet.